-Understand the Response From the CRAs to Your Dispute
+Understanding a Response From the Credit Reporting Agencies to a Dispute

 The most basic and important step in credit repair is sending a credit dispute letter to the credit reporting bureaus such as TransUnion, Experian, and Equifax.
 Legally, you can dispute any inaccurate information found on your credit report and the way to do that is through a credit dispute letter.
 After you've mailed your dispute letter to the credit bureaus and sent it certified and return receipt requested, now the waiting begins.

 Fast forward 30 days from when the credit bureau received your letter (as dated on your return receipt postcard), which is the maximum amount of time the credit bureau has to respond to your dispute.
 You've gotten no response or maybe you've gotten a perplexing response and you want to understand what it means.